sixtytwosecond/Airline_On-Time_Arrivals/README.md

 ```

 # Pre-processing
+## Drop Column
-And these columns are dropped before we train our predictor:
+These columns are dropped before we train our predictor:
 ```
 ARR_DEL15:          It depends on ARR_DELAY which is already included
 DEP_DELAY:          It is directly related to DEP_DEL15